wasay530/ECG-based-Heart-and-Breathing-Rate-Measurement-/README.md

-# ECG SIgnal based Heart Rate and Breathing Rate Measurement
+# ECG Signal based Heart Rate and Breathing Rate Measurement

 The setup comprised of ECG 3-channel electrodes, connected to a AD8232 module.
 The connection of 3 electrodes to body placement is shown below.